1chooo/1chooo.com/apps/web/src/contents/unknown-at-rule-tailwind-in-vscode.md

   - VSCode
   - Tailwind
   - Unknown at rule
 summary: "Although this message doesn't disrupt the functionality, it can be distracting.
-Today, we'll dig into why this issue occurs and how to resolve it."
+However, as Software Engineer, we can't let these smells distract us from our work.
+That's why I decided to investigate the issue and find a solution.
+Today, I'll share the steps I took to resolve the 'Unknown rule @tailwind' issue in VSCode."
 banner: /images/banner/unknown-at-rule-tailwind-in-vscode.png
 alt: 'Solving the "Unknown rule @tailwind" Issue in VSCode'
 mathjax: false
 ---

 Hey there 👋, it's Hugo.
-Today, I'll walk you through a common issue I encountered while developing my portfolio website—one that you might also face when integrating Tailwind CSS in a VSCode environment.
+Today, I'll walk you through a common issue I encountered while developing my portfolio website—one that you might also face when integrating [Tailwind CSS](https://tailwindcss.com) in a [VSCode](https://code.visualstudio.com/) environment.
 When I added Tailwind to my project, I was greeted by the following error message: `Unknown at rule @tailwind`

 ![Unknown Tailwind Error](/images/posts/unknown-at-rule-tailwind-in-vscode/unknown-tailwind-message.png)

 Although this message doesn't disrupt the functionality, it can be distracting.
-Today, we'll dig into why this issue occurs and how to resolve it.
+However, as Software Engineer, we can't let these smells distract us from our work.
+That's why I decided to investigate the issue and find a solution.
+Today, I'll share the steps I took to resolve the "Unknown rule @tailwind" issue in VSCode.

 ![Solving the "Unknown rule @tailwind" Issue in VSCod by Hugo](/images/banner/unknown-at-rule-tailwind-in-vscode.png)